-Rollout is a key and performance-dominant phase in post-training (\textsection{\ref{sec:bg-motivation}}): at each step, the system feeds the model with a batch of prompts representing target problems (e.g., math or coding problems) for LLMs to solve.
-The model then generates tokens for each prompt attempting to solve them.
+Rollout is a key and performance-dominant phase in post-training (\textsection{\ref{sec:bg-motivation}}): at each step, the system feeds the model with a batch of prompts representing target problems (e.g., math or coding problems) to be solved.
+The model then generates tokens for each prompt in an attempt to solve them.
 When rollout finishes, the generated tokens are evaluated and the model is updated accordingly.
-Rollout is naturally parallelized across multiple workers.
+Rollout naturally parallelizes the batch across multiple workers.

-\stitle{Problem statement and current solutions (\textsection{\ref{sec:bg-motivation}}). \,} Rollout suffers from lengthy execution issues (accounting for up to {80}\,\% of the training time), due to long tails in generation time, which is further exacerbated by idle GPU time (see \fig{fig:data-motivation}) caused by waiting for the slowest worker to finish.
+\stitle{Problem statement and current solutions (\textsection{\ref{sec:bg-motivation}}). \,} Rollout accounts for {75--80}\% of the post-training time.
+This lengthy and inefficient execution is primarily due to long tails in generation and is further exacerbated by idle GPU time, caused by waiting for the slowest worker to finish.
 The long tail stems from difficulty variation, with some problems requiring more tokens than others to solve.
 Therefore, one worker may finish its assigned prompts quickly, while another takes much longer to complete.
-Waiting for all requests to update the model is necessary to ensure rapid training convergence from an algorithm perspective~\cite{DBLP:journals/corr/SchulmanWDRK17,DBLP:journals/corr/abs-2402-03300,dapo}.
+Importantly, waiting for all requests before updating the model is necessary to ensure rapid and stable training convergence ~\cite{DBLP:journals/corr/SchulmanWDRK17,DBLP:journals/corr/abs-2402-03300,dapo}.

-We tackle a specific but important question: \emph{how to accelerate rollout in LLM post-training {without changing how the model is trained}?}
+Given this hard constraint, we ask a specific but important question: \emph{how to accelerate rollout in LLM post-training {without changing how the model is trained}?}